DevYeom/OneWay/README.md

 ### External States

-You can easily receive to global states by implementing `bind()`.
+You can easily receive to external states by implementing `bind()`.
 If there are changes in publishers or streams that necessitate rebinding, you can call `reset()` of `Store`.

 ```swift
 let textPublisher = PassthroughSubject<String, Never>()